 We ❤ what we do.

-Musical Conexion is offered at elementary schools and early childhood establishments as day-time curriculum enrichment and before/after school programming.
+Musical Conexion is offered now online for elementary schools and early childhood establishments as part of day-time curriculum enrichment, home-based learning, and before/after school programming.

 Experiential cultural learning through dance, songs, finger-plays, games and stories.

 Exploration of real instruments such as the acoustic guitar, cajon peruano and indigenous instruments.

 Support materials, Musical Conexion Song Book and CD for school, parents and teachers.

 Pedagogical dynamics cultivating creativity, expression, confidence and empathy.